sillsdev/ptx2pdf/docs/dev/Categories.md

 % Width of the box relative to the nominal size of the containing box.

 %\Breakable option
-% Options: t, f
+% Options: T, F, value(0-1)
-% Default: f
+% Default: F
 % Should the contents of this box be forced to be on one page or can it be broken?
+(Not compatible with background images)
+% With a background colour, the box will be broken into sections and these sections will be added one chunk at a time.
+% If a value is given, this is the smallest fraction of the pageheight that the sections will be, if 't' is given, the fraction
+% will be 0.2 of the page height.
+If splitting a given chunk of the box is impossible, the algorithm will increase the chunk-size until
+% a break IS possible.
+This

 %\BgColour value(0-1) value(0-1) value(0.1)
 % 3 values (0-1) for red, green and blue.
 With \Alpha below, this defines the colour of the \esb box